Click below for our answers to some commonly asked questions about buying private number plates.

 No, you do not need a vehicle to buy a number plate as we can provide the number on a DVLA certificate of entitlement (form V750) or certificate of retention (form V778).

 The retention certificate allows you to keep the number for a specified period (usually upto 10 years) e.g. for future use or as an investment.
 The entitlement certificate can be issued in someone else’s name e.g. as a gift.
-Read more about transferring a registration.
+Read more about transferring a registration on the DVLA website.

 Yes, you can purchase a registration entitlement for someone else as a gift providing you know the name the intended vehicle is (or will be) registered under.